 The very first step in making the application includes consulting with your mortgage expert to help you figure out whether refinancing is appropriate based on the expected savings and decreased monthly payment.
 The mortgage consultant also provides information regarding the possible closing costs you are expected to incur for the new loan.
 Once you examine the expected financial benefits of refinancing and are convinced that the savings on the new loan outweigh the costs of refinancing, you can proceed with the application.
 The mortgage consultant shall then guide you through the paperwork including locking in your rate and terms.
-Engaging with a mortgage expert will take you through the different processes of how does refinancing a home work.
+Engaging with a mortgage expert will take you through the different processes of how refinancing a home works.

 3. Submit The Necessary Documents

 The refinancing process involves the review of various documentation.
 Your consultant will have to review your loan repayment history, credit score, and various other supporting documents.
 The consultant may also ask a few questions before preparing your file for underwriting.
 Some essential materials that you must present along with your application include W-2 income statements, asset documentation, income statements, and tax filings.
-Once you avail all the required documents, the mortgage consultant will notify you and submit them for review.
+Once you avail of all the required documents, the mortgage consultant will notify you and submit them for review.

 4. Appraisal And Approval Decision